zackbalbin/ErgoTutorials/appkit/scala/minttoken/README.md

 **Step 2:** Set up basics of mintToken() function

 Just like in the first tutorial we need our configuration tools in order to interact with our node and subsequently the Ergo blockchain.
-We also create our variables from that we set in our config file here.
+We also create our variables but instead of setting them in the configuration file, we will just set them in our script.

 ```scala